 Good walking shoes – do not wear open-toed shoes, flip-flops, or sandals.

-What not to Bring: No flashlights, backpacks, large purses, walking sticks or tripods.
+What not to Bring: No flashlights, backpacks, purses, walking sticks, cameras, food, gum, candy, drinks or tripods.

 Protect our Bats: Do not wear or bring clothes, shoes or other items used in a cave, mine, or other bat habitat.
 Spores carried on personal items spread white-nose syndrome, a deadly disease that kills bats.